vitessio/website/content/en/docs/15.0/reference/vreplication/metrics.md

 _VReplicationPhaseTimings_ counts the total time taken by the runs, VReplicationPhaseTimingsCounts the number of runs and _VReplicationPhaseTimingsTotals_ the total runs across all streams.

+#### VReplicationTableCopyRowCounts

+_VReplicationTableCopyRowCounts_ counts the number of rows copied during the copy phase per table per stream.

+#### VReplicationTableCopyTimings

+_VReplicationTableCopyTimings_ counts the accumulated, per-table time taken by the copy phase of a stream.

 #### VReplicationQPS